2xic/tinyeth/README.md

     - Support for creating a raw transactions
     - Support for signing a raw transaction

-- [ ] Implementation parts of the EVM (i.e should be able to run a simple contract based on the bytecode)
+- [ ] (WIP) Implementation parts of the EVM (i.e should be able to run a simple contract based on the bytecode) Currently added:
+    - Runs a basic contract

 - [ ] Data structures like block, transactions, accounts, etc